COIG-CQIA: Quality is All You Need for Chinese Instruction Fine-tuning

 \subsection{NLP Datasets}

-\paragraph{COIG-PC} The COIG-PC Dataset is a comprehensive collection of Chinese NLP tasks, aimed at advancing Chinese NLP research.
-The goal of this dataset is to provide a rich set of resources to researchers and developers, which they can use to improve the capabilities of language models in handling Chinese text.
-It offers a comprehensive suite of resources for researchers and developers, facilitating advancements in language model capabilities across various domains including text generation, information extraction, sentiment analysis, and machine translation, etc. Initially, we selected 1,413 tasks involving both Chinese and English languages from COIG-PC.
-Then, we manually select 250 tasks that meet our quality criteria, including information extraction, classification, summary, and others, primarily sourced from traditional NLP datasets.
-Through temperature sampling, we eventually sample 3,000 (instruction, response) pairs, which are further verified by human to ensure quality.
+To further enhance the model's language understanding and generation capabilities, we incorporated several specialized NLP datasets into \data.
+These datasets were carefully selected to cover a wide range of linguistic tasks and cultural contexts.

+\paragraph{COIG-PC} is a comprehensive collection of Chinese NLP tasks.
+We selected and processed a subset of these tasks, focusing solely on Chinese-language data for information extraction, classification, and summarization, etc. After sampling and human verification, we obtained 3K high-quality instruction-response pairs.
+Notably, while this dataset provides valuable task-specific training, its characteristically short outputs required careful integration to avoid compromising the model's overall chat performance across tasks.

-\paragraph{COIG Human Value} is a subset of the COIG dataset\cite{zhang2023chinese} designed to provide instruction fine-tuning data aligned with human values.
-We selected the portion reflecting Chinese cultural values, constructed using the Self-Instruct\cite{wang2023selfinstruct} method from manually selected seed instructions.
-We manually filtered out data with formatting errors and incorrect answers, retaining those that include explanations of the answers to form (instruction, response) pairs.
+\paragraph{COIG Human Value} , a subset of the COIG dataset\cite{zhang2023chinese}, focuses on instruction fine-tuning data aligned with Chinese cultural values.
+We filtered and processed this data to ensure quality and relevance.

-\paragraph{Firefly Chinese Traditional} comprises three tasks: Classical Chinese Translation, Ancient Poetry Writing, and Idiom Interpretation, which are the subset of the Firefly dataset\cite{Firefly} related to traditional Chinese culture.
-We filter the responses shorter than 300 characters, and sample 300 instances from each task.
-Then, we manually filtered out low-quality data such as instruction-response mismatch, response error, and unanswerable instructions.
+\paragraph{Firefly Chinese Traditional} comprises three tasks related to traditional Chinese culture: Classical Chinese Translation, Ancient Poetry Writing, and Idiom Interpretation.
+We sampled and filtered data from each task to ensure quality and appropriate length.

-\paragraph{100PoisonMpts} addressing issues of anti-discrimination and empathy, spans various dimensions including jurisprudence, psychology, child education, obscure facts, intimate relationships, etc. It involves human-generated prompts that evoke bias and discrimination, followed by expert-crafted responses that align with human values.
-To enhance the harmlessness of the CQIA, we sample all the data from 100PoisonMpts.
+\paragraph{CValue} addresses anti-discrimination and empathy across various dimensions.
+It includes human-generated prompts and expert-crafted responses aligned with human values.
+We incorporated all data from CValue to enhance the model's alignment with ethical considerations.